the-vtex-files/the-vtex-files.github.io/discovery.md

 Ears rocked softly in the gentle wind and the vehicle was doing its rounds coherently.
 I didn't had to worry about missing any dead angles as safety took priority on an exemplarily managed orb like VteX, where smart self-enmeshing sensor technology signaled if anything failed to function as usual.
 The information flow on crop growth progression was kick-ass, as a matter of fact every grain kernel was tracked by the far, wide and steady emission of electromagnetic waves, their backscatter and return to the receiver.

 It was Wed 03 Jul 2020 02:27:45 PM when any acting force between magnetic body and its armature went missing and tank tracks stopped abruptly.
-Something alien appeared on my territory,<br>
+Something alien prowled through the fields,<br>
-territory that was carefully scanned, tracked and mapped in real-time.
+territory that was carefully scanned, tracked and mapped by me in real-time.
 ```
 [divock@localhost ~]$ echo wtf
 wtf